 SHOPS Plus is conducting trainings that equip providers in Nigeria with the skills to deliver high quality, rights-based family planning services.
 As part of the training, providers are offering free services at local health facilities, and this initiative is already changing the lives of people in these communities.

 Samson Yenlong is a 39-year-old father of three who lives in PIPC quarters, Anglo-Jos, Plateau.
-He and his 29-year-old wife decided to take advantage of the free services offered at a local hospital in Jos through the SHOPS Plus project.
+He and his 29-year-old wife decided to take advantage of the free services offered at a local hospital in Jos.
 His reason for supporting his wife’s desire to learn more about family planning came from an incident with a close family member that affected him greatly.

 I remember my relative lost his wife during the birth of their ninth child.
 He is now struggling to take care of the nine children she left behind.
 The burden of raising these children means none of them could finish secondary school…” - Samson Yenlong